Altinity/argocd-examples-clickhouse/apps/grafana/README.md

 kubectl port-forward svc/grafana -n ch 3000:3000
 ```

+Once the grafana server is available you may login using user/password
+admin/admin.

 ## Additional notes

 If you are accessing K8s via a bastion host, you can forward back to